RHash67/fbii-xl2t/Raspberry_Pi/README.md

 export EMAIL_USER=johndoe@mysite.com

 You will need to enter your email server site in the mail settings area of the app.py file.
-You may also have to change the security settings (port, TLS, etc) in the mail_settings area in the app.py file to suit your particular email account server.
+You may also have to change the security settings (port, TLS, etc) to suit your particular email account server.

 After changing the .bashrc file, you will need to reboot the Raspberry Pi to activate the variables.